EXCLUSIVE-Mexico's government readying roughly $5 bln Pemex lifeline, source says

 ($1 = 20.3594 Mexican pesos)

-(Reporting by Ana Isabel Martinez in Mexico City Writing by Stefanie Eschenbacher Editing by Frank Jack Daniel and Matthew Lewis)
+(Reporting by Ana Isabel Martinez in Mexico City Writing and additional reporting by Stefanie Eschenbacher Editing by Frank Jack Daniel, Matthew Lewis and Lincoln Feast.)

 ((Stefanie.Eschenbacher@thomsonreuters.com;))